mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/demux-par``
         Pixel aspect ratio.

+    ``track-list/N/demux-duration``
+        Track duration as indicated by the container.

     ``track-list/N/format-name``
         Short name for format from ffmpeg.
 If the track is audio, this will be the name of the sample format.
 If the track is video, this will be the